Alt text: Tall brown brick Art Deco skyscraper under clear sky with adjacent modern glass building.

 Legal Support for Veterans and Their Families

-The heroes who have served our country in the various military branches are entitled to many federal veterans benefits, which are administered through the United States Department of Veterans Affairs (VA).
+The heroes who have served our country in the various military branches are entitled to many federal Veterans benefits, which are administered through the United States Department of Veterans Affairs (VA).
 These benefits range from educational assistance, to special home financing programs, to compensation for disabilities sustained during or after military service.

-Under certain circumstances, veterans’ benefits are available to the veteran, his or her spouse and his or her dependents.
-Tabak Law has the honor to help veterans all over the nation and currently helps veterans in nearly every State.
+Under certain circumstances, Veterans’ benefits are available to the Veteran, his or her spouse and his or her dependents.
+Tabak Law has the honor to help Veterans all over the nation and currently helps Veterans in nearly every State.
 Although our main office is located in Wisconsin we have formulated a network of skilled attorneys around the country who know the law and will be there when you need them.

 Additionally, our services are FREE unless we are successful in getting you the benefits you deserve.